BernhardPosselt/foundryvtt-special-dice-roller/README.md

 You can choose to re-roll certain dice.
 To do that, click on the dice to select them and hit the re-roll button.
 Re-rolled dice are removed from the roll and new rolls are attached at the end.

 ![roller usage](docs/v5roll.png)

+# Building the Project

+Install **yarn** and run:

+    yarn install
+    yarn build

+Tests use Jest and are run via:

+    yarn test

+The relevant files and folders that need to be included in your (local) FoundryVTT module folder are:

+* module.json
+* dist/
+* public/

+Further development documentation is included in the docs/ folder.